Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 Sarah handles the funnel.
 You hire for ops.

 Sarah picks up every call and books most of them.
-Your first hire isn't a receptionist — it's an ops/dispatch person who works the schedule Sarah filled.
+Your first hire isn't a receptionist.
+It's an ops person who works the schedule Sarah filled.

 Stack